MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/security-groups-and-user-accounts.md

 # Security groups and user accounts

-To properly secure the [!INCLUDE[prodshort](../includes/prodshort.md)] web components installation, some security groups and specific user accounts are required.
+To properly secure the Dynamics GP web components installation, some security groups and specific user accounts are required.
 Information is divided into the following sections:

 -   [Security groups](#security-groups)